Tokutomi Sohō: Biography

 While overseeing these publications as general editor, Sohō contributed some 350 articles, on diverse subjects ranging from international affairs, to history, biography and literature.
 He also compiled Kinsei Nihon Kokumin shi (近世日本国民史 "A History of Early Modern Japanese People"), which was published in 100 volumes over a period from 1918 to 1952.
 He was awarded the Order of Culture by the imperial Japanese government in 1943.

 Sohō was viewed with suspicion by the American occupation authorities, and was held under arrest during the occupation of Japan from December 1945 to August 1947 as a Class A War Criminal.
 The charges never came to trial (partly because of his age—he was 82 at the time), and he spent the time under house arrest at his villa in Atami.
-He continued to live in Atami until his death.
+He continued to live in Atami, writing criticisms of wartime Pan-Asianism in accordance with Japan's new postwar foreign policy goals until his death.